zulip/zulip/docs/contributing/gsoc.md

 For all of our projects, an important skill to develop is a good command of Git; read [our Git guide](../git/overview.md) in full to learn how to use it well.
-Of particular importance is mastering using Git rebase so that you can construct commits that are clearly correct and explain why they are correct.
+Of particular importance is mastering using `git rebase` so that you can construct commits that are clearly correct and explain why they are correct.
 We highly recommend investing in learning a [graphical Git client](../git/setup.md) and learning to write good commit structures and messages; this is more important than